bakedziti420/dom-manipulation-and-events/readme.md

 <details>
     <summary>**Hint:**</summary>
     <figure>

-		* How can we identify all the startup elements?
-Do they share any HTML attributes?
+		<p>How can we identify all the startup elements?
+Do they share any HTML attributes?</p>

-		* Once we've identified an attribute they all share, how can we select them all?
+		<p>Once we've identified an attribute they all share, how can we select them all?</p>
-		* Tip: try [`document.querySelectorAll(...)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to grab everything that matches a query.
-Note this is different to `.querySelector` which just selects the first item it finds.
+		<p>Tip: try [`document.querySelectorAll(...)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to grab everything that matches a query.
+Note this is different to `.querySelector` which just selects the first item it finds.</p>

-		* Now that we have a collection, how do we change the text off all of them at once?
+		<p>Now that we have a collection, how do we change the text off all of them at once?</p>
-		* Tip: iterate through the collection and reset the `textContent` of each.
+		<p>Tip: iterate through the collection and reset the `textContent` of each.</p>

     </figure>
 </details>